amandacarpio/unique-planner-crud-app/readme.md

 * Users will also have the option to add multiple planners.

 * I want to give the user options to select different layouts.
-However, I'm not yet sure of how I'll be able to accomplish this but it is my personal extra credit goal :)
+However, I'm not yet sure of how I'll be able to accomplish this but it is my personal extra credit goal.

 ### Link to my Trello board:
 https://trello.com/invite/b/jYgT04v0/ATTI0041e3df108795dcfc4529bd4a90d501674E4A7B/your-unique-planner-yup